 The best kebabs in London

-Recommended dish: Adana lamb kebab
+Recommended dish: Adana lamb kebab with yoghurt sauce

-Recommended dish: The chicken shawarma
+Recommended dish: Chicken shawarma

 Recommended dish: Single kebab skewer (chicken or lamb)

 This consistently reliable Whitechapel canteen deals in full-flavoured Punjabi street food, from snacks and curries to the eponymous meat on a stick.
 Despite the moniker, there are only two kebabs on offer – one seekh (a sausage of seasoned, finely minced lamb on a skewer) and a classic chicken kebab: both are excellent.

 Recommended dish: Falafel kebab with almond houmous, grilled cauliflower, golden raisins and pickled cauliflower stem